in 99 words

 Invert Your Expectations

 If you follow these practices, bugs should be a rarity.
 Your next step is to treat them that way.
-Rather than shrugging your shoulders when a bug occurs—"oh yeah, another bug, that's what happens in software"—be shocked and dismayed.
+Rather than shrugging your shoulders when a bug occurs—"Oh yeah, another bug, that's what happens in software"—be shocked and dismayed.
 "That's our fourth bug this month!
 Why do we have so many bugs?"

-Although you may be able to eliminate your bug database, you still need to be able to reproduce bugs.
+Even if you are able to eliminate your bug database, you still need to be able to reproduce bugs.
 You may need screenshots, core dumps, and so forth.
 If you fix bugs as soon as they come in, you may be able to work directly out of your email inbox.
 Otherwise, you can keep this information in the same place that you keep other requirements details.
-(See section X.Y, "Incremental Requirements".)
+(See Incremental Requirements in Chapter 9.)

 Questions